duduboi/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-dare-ademola.md

-The commitment required of me to harness this opportunity.
+The level of commitment required to make the most of this opportunity.

-The schedule of the sessions
+The schedule and cadence of the sessions.

-Our mentors, facilitators and moderators.
+The roles of our mentors, facilitators, and moderators.